Severe Weather Warning (Damaging Winds) for parts of North East, East Gippsland and West and South Gippsland

 DAMAGING WINDS for the following areas:

-Locations which may be affected include Falls Creek and Mt Hotham.
+Locations which may be affected include Falls Creek, Mt Hotham and Mt Buller.

 The State Emergency Service advises that people should: